nikhgupta/vimrc-generator/README.md

 VimRCG is an attempt to provide a ready-to-go VIM configuration that can be downloaded via `curl`, `wget`, etc.

+    $ curl https://vimrc.org/api/generate > ~/.vimrc; vim +PlugInstall +q

+or, more simply:

-    $ curl https://vimrc.org/generate > ~/.vimrc; vim +PlugInstall +q
+    $ curl https://vimrc.download > ~/.vimrc; vim +PlugInstall +q

 At the moment, the generated Vim configuration is a port of my existing Vim configuration, and may have several quirks and random mappings (maybe?).

+The code was written over a weekend - for my brother who was having difficulties with Vim configuration.
+And, therefore, should be considered to be an alpha/unstable release at the moment.
+Several things may not work out on the `vimrc.org` website, or generated config may not work as expected.
+Although, I have tried to ensure such issues are minimal, expect inconsistencies till the time code for the website, and vim cofig is revisited.

 This project hopes that the community will contribute in adapting the generated Vim configuration for general use, so that new users as well as experienced users can get started with VIM in a moment.

 API Documentation
 -----------------